Coors Founder’s Gravesite Desecrated As Family Mourns Another Patriarch

 The same day of his passing, the family was made aware of vandalism on the gravesite of another patriarch — Adolph Coors — the founder of Coors Brewing Company.

-Coors’ tombstone was covered in spray paint at Crown Hill Cemetery in Wheat Ridge.
+Someone covered Coors’ tombstone in spray paint at Crown Hill Cemetery in Wheat Ridge a few days ago.
 Nearby gravesites were in pristine condition.

 The Coors family released a statement on Sunday: